 Learn how to listen to their requirements and wants.
-You would not reach the success or run your project well without their assistance.
-Stay mindful that engaging strategy gains better authority, rather than constant training and endless criticism.
+You would not reach success or run your project well without their assistance.
+Stay mindful that engaging strategy gains better authority rather than constant training and endless criticism.

 Discover what aspects of the job they find most rewarding and challenging and come up with win-win offers.

-Understanding and appreciating the team’s interests make you the best and compassionate leader nowadays.
+Understanding and appreciating the team’s interests make you the best and most compassionate leader nowadays.

-Respectively, you motivate others to start something new or begin moving in a positive direction.
+Respectively, you motivate others to start something new or move in a positive direction.